TeenLife

 Back to top

-It's one thing to hear adults talk about the pros and cons of attending a summer program.
-But what do students have to say?
+It's one thing to hear adults discuss the pros and cons of attending a summer program.
+Here's what several past summer program participants shared.

 COURTNEY BERTRAND, Brown Pre-College